 - Beyond Mars, which ran from 1952 to 1955 in the New York Sunday News, featured asteroid miners as its heroes.
 Of course, the strip was written by Jack Williamson, who also wrote Seetee Ship and Seetee Shock, mentioned above.

-- In Warhammer 40,000, the alien race called the Demiurg mostly live in massive Stronghold-class cityships, and tend to survive by asteroid mining.
+- The Warhammer 40,000 Gaiden Game Battlefleet Gothic includes an alien race called the Demiurg who mostly live in massive factory ships, and tend to survive by asteroid mining.
 Quite fitting, as they are basically Dwarfs IN SPACE!

 - One of the career options in the sci-fi Tabletop RPG Traveller is "Belter", their name for asteroid miner.